hyundai-robotics/doc-hi6-mastering/01_intro/2-about_contact_based_mastering/README.md

 ## 1.2 Contact sensor-based robot mastering
 This user manual contains information on the `contact sensor-based` robot mastering function.
-More accurate corrections are possible by using the corresponding `digital contact sensor`.
+More accurate corrections are possible by using this sensor.

 <br>